Office address: 3114 Dwinelle Hall

 M.A. and Ph.D.
 University of Michigan, 2002

-Jacob Dalton holds a joint appointment in South and Southeast Asian Studies and East Asian Languages and Cultures.
-He teaches Tibetan Buddhism.
-After working for three years (2002-05) as a researcher with the International Dunhuang Project at the British Library, he taught at Yale University (2005-2008) before moving to Berkeley.
-He works on Nyingma religious history, tantric ritual, paleography, and the Dunhuang manuscripts.
-He is the author of The Taming of the Demons: Violence and Liberation in Tibetan Buddhism (Yale University Press, 2011), and co-author of Tibetan Tantric Manuscripts from Dunhuang: A Descriptive Catalogue of the Stein Collection at the British Library (Brill, 2006).
-He is currently completing a history of tantric Buddhist ritual in Tibet, as seen through the eyes of the "Sutra Initiation" (Mdo dbang) tradition of the Nyingma school, and future plans include a study of tantric ritual in the Dunhuang manuscripts.
+Jacob Dalton, Khyentse Foundation Distinguished University Professor in Tibetan Buddhism, holds a joint appointment in South and Southeast Asian Studies and East Asian Languages and Cultures.
+An active member of the Group in Buddhist Studies, he teaches on Tibetan Buddhism.
+His research interests include tantric ritual, the Great Perfection (Dzogchen), Nyingma religious history, paleography, and the Dunhuang manuscripts.
+He is the author of The Taming of the Demons: Violence and Liberation in Tibetan Buddhism (Yale University Press, 2011), The Gathering of Intentions: A History of a Tibetan Tantra (Columbia University Press, 2016), and co-author of Tibetan Tantric Manuscripts from Dunhuang: A Descriptive Catalogue of the Stein Collection at the British Library (Brill, 2006).
+He is currently finishing a book on tantric ritual manuals among the Dunhuang manuscripts.